-Chelsea v AFC Wimbledon
+Chelsea survive scare to beat AFC Wimbledon

 Post update

-Foul by Josh Neufville (AFC Wimbledon).
+Hand ball by Ryan McLean (AFC Wimbledon).

 Post update